nfreear/nfreear.github.io/_posts/2015-10-15-high-contrast-ignore-colors.md

 the only cost is that the test is run [every 4-8 seconds][tag-int] via `setInterval()`.
 (As far as I know, there is no alternative -- ideally one would detect a Javascript event fired when the user changes their configuration.)

-Note, the `ignore-color` Javascript is based on [work by John Snyders][work].
+Note, the `ignore-color` Javascript is based on [work by John Snyders][snyders].

 While the first part of the fix is fairly generic, the second part is specific to each web site.
 The body-class set by the Javascript can be employed in CSS stylesheets, to take remedial actions.

 A lot of the CSS fixes will involve colours and colour combinations.
-Your initial reaction may be -- help!
-"I don't know what specific settings or high-contrast theme the user has chosen.
-So, how do I select safe colours?"
+Your initial reaction may be -- “Help!
+I don't know what specific settings or high-contrast theme the user has chosen.
+So, how do I select safe colours?”

 The answer can be found in the use of [operating system styles][sitepoint].
 These are a set of pre-defined terms in CSS, that tell the browser to use your